Sotirios Papagiannopoulos: Copenhagen

 On 27 May 2018, Copenhagen have signed Swedish defender Sotirios Papagiannopoulos from Östersunds FK on a four-year deal for an undisclosed fee."Sotirios has all the skills to be a very strong central defender at FCK, and we are very happy with the signing," says manager Ståle Solbakken.
 "We have known about him for a while and were especially impressed with his performances in the Europa League.
 He is fast, physically strong and good with the ball, and he has international experience from club level and the Swedish national team."
 Papagiannopoulos spoke to FCK.dk and said: "This is a big step in my career!
 I've had a tremendous time in Östersund, and now I'm really looking forward to this challenge."
 The Greek-Swedish defender will be Erik Berg's replacement in the Danish squad as he asked to leave the club to return to Sweden.

 International career

-He's available to play for either Sweden or Greece.
-On 5 December 2017, Papagiannopoulos was called up for the Swedish national football team for two friendlies against Estonia and Denmark.
+Papagiannopoulos was eligible to play for either Sweden or Greece.
+On 5 December 2017, he was called up to Sweden for two friendlies against Estonia and Denmark.
 On 7 January 2018 Papagiannopoulos made his international debut, coming on as a substitute in the 64th minute in a 1–0 win against Estonia.